-Blog Authors: David Mou, MD, MBA , Akshay Swaminathan, Kaitlin Caoili, Angel Mitra, Aneel Ursani, MD, Sid Salvi, MBA, Matthew Rubashkin, PhD
+Blog Authors: David Mou, MD, MBA , Akshay Swaminathan, Kaitlin Caoili, Angel Mitra, Aneel Ursani, MD, Sid Salvi, Matthew Rubashkin, PhD

 As a leader in mental health care, Cerebral has created a state-of-the-art clinical safety system, to reduce the risk of suicide.
 Of the patients who come to Cerebral with suicidal ideation, 49.7% no longer harbor suicidal thoughts after treatment with Cerebral for an average of 6 months.
 In combination with the Cerebral Care Platform, patients with Anxiety or Depression see clinically meaningful improvements in their symptoms in less than 60 days.